dustinswales/template/README.md

 - make offline_driver
 - ./offline_driver

-Input to the offline driver are contained within tests/input_data.nc, currently empty.
+Inputs to the offline driver are contained within tests/input_data.nc, #### currently empty.

-Outputs from the offline driver will be written to tests/driver_data.nc, currently empty.
+Outputs from the offline driver will be written to tests/driver_data.nc, #### currently empty.

 #### To adopt this driver template within your repository:
 - Copy the contents of tests/ into your repository.